-In this lesson, we'll learn about special characters that are used to clarify positions of characters in strings and substrings.
+In this lesson, we will learn about special characters that can clarify the character's positions in strings and substrings.

 /java